tokyo-traders/koukan/README.md

 * Getting rid of things you do not need can take time, efforts and sometimes also money, so better to have something back!
 * The more you waste and produce, the higher is your footprint.
 Remember, we only have one World!
-* Save the World and saving money, still need more? :bird: :bird: :rock:
+* Save the World by saving money, need more? :bird: :bird: :rock:

 ## Built With